Republic of China Marine Corps: Taiwan

 In 2023, the 99th Marine Brigade was part of the "Evergreen" military drill with the 269th Mechanized Brigade of the Republic of China Army (ROCA), supervised by the 10th Army Corps, to simulate an invading force while the Army troops were on the defensive.

 Equipment

-The International Institute of Strategic Studies reported the ROC Marine Corps has 100 main battle tanks (M60A3) and over 200 amphibious assault vehicles of different types, as of 2023.
+The ROC Marine Corps has 100 main battle tanks (M60A3) and 90 amphibious assault vehicles of different types, as of 2025.

-Its inventory of amphibious vehicles includes the U.S. LVTP-5, which date back to the Korean War.
-Because this model is no longer produced, there have been problems with maintenance and obtaining spare parts.
 In the 1990s, the Marine Corps began the process of acquiring more modern AAV7 vehicles from the United States, receiving the first ones in 2006.